Jimmie W. Monteith: Military service

 He was drafted into the army in October 1941 and sent to Camp Croft, South Carolina, for basic training.
 During basic training, he was promoted to corporal and applied for officer training.
 He was accepted and sent to Fort Benning, Georgia, completing the course in March 1942, when he was commissioned a 2nd lieutenant.
 He was then transferred to Fort McClellan, Alabama, where he helped train the 15th Battalion.
 In February 1943, he was transferred into the 30th Division at Camp Blanding, Florida, to begin training in preparation for being shipped overseas to fight in the war.

 In April 1943 he was shipped to Algeria, where he joined the 1st Infantry Division (Big Red One).
 The division moved to Sicily in July 1943, and he received a field promotion to 1st lieutenant during the campaign.
 The division moved to England in November 1943 to prepare for the Normandy invasion.
 It was during the D-Day invasion that he was killed.

 He is buried at the American cemetery in Normandy, Colleville-sur-Mer, Basse-Normandie, France.
 His grave can be found in section I, row 20, grave 12.

-Military awards and other honors

-First Lieutenant Monteith's awards include :